 - The primary speaker is eligible for the speaker discount (the presentation is limited to one primary speaker).

 - Supporting speakers who are not also a primary speaker or panelist in another session, are not eligible for the speaker discount and must pay the full Member or Non-Member general attendee fee.

 - Panel or Training Workshop: All speakers or panelists are eligible for the speaker discount.

 - Poster Presenters who are not also a primary speaker or panelist, are not eligible for the speaker discount and must pay the full Member or Non-Member general attendee fee.

 - For this year's virtual conference, we are not offering a no-charge option for only attending during the session in which you are presenting.
 Note that all presentations will be recorded and available on-demand to conference registrants through the end of 2021.
 This is over 70 hours of technical content.

 How to Submit Your Abstract

-Please read all bullets before clicking one of the links below, which will take you to the correct online submittal form specific to the type of session for which you are submitting.
+Please read all bullets before clicking one of the links below, which will take you to the online submittal form specific to the type of presentation / session for which you are submitting.

-- Do not use all capital letters when entering information on the online form; use upper and lowercase as appropriate.
+- Do not use all capital letters when entering information on the online form; use both uppercase and lowercase as appropriate.

 - Click the SUBMIT button at the bottom of the online form once all tabs are complete.
 Please note that partial submissions will not be saved.